Welcome to the LEC

 Lake Erie sampling locations and primary genetic barriers for Yellow Perch based on 15 microsatellite loci for 549 individuals.
 This map is interactive - selecting a point will show the genetic information for those samples.

-Figure 3.
-Estimated yellow perch A) population structure using Bayesian STRUCTURE analyses (Pritchard et al. 2000, 2004) for K= 17 groups using 15 microsatellite loci.
-Optimal K=17 (pp=0.999) was determined from ΔK likelihood evaluations (Evanno et al. 2005).
-Individuals are represented by thin vertical lines, partitioned into K colored segments that represent the estimated membership fractions.
-B) mtDNA control region haplotype frequencies across North American sampling sites.
-Colors denote 26 recovered haplotypes.
-Vertical black lines separate different spawning samples.
+Figure 4.
+Estimated yellow perch population structure from (a) Bayesian STRUCTURE analyses (Pritchard et al. 2000; Pritchard & Wen 2004) for K = 17 groups using 15 lsat loci.
+Optimal K = 17 (pp = 0.999) was determined from DK likelihood evaluations (Evanno et al. 2005).
+Individuals are represented by thin vertical lines, partitioned into K coloured segments that represent estimated membership fractions. (b) mtDNA control region frequencies of 26 haplotypes.
+Vertical black lines separate different spawning groups.
+Bar colours reflect haplotype identities as portrayed in Fig. 3.